unikraft/docs/content/en/community/hackathons/sessions/behind-scenes/content/Work-Items_02.-Tutorial:-Make-It-Speak.md

 Here, the hardware components are initialized, like the Serial module, `PL001 UART`, and the `GIC`, which is the interrupt controller.
 After that, the memory address space is defined, and the booting process starts, by replacing the current stack with a larger one, that is part of the defined address space.
 Lastly, before calling the main function of the application, the software components of Unikraft are initialized, like timers, interrupts, and bus handlers.
-The execution ends in in the platform library, with the shutdown command.
+The execution ends in the platform library, with the shutdown command.

 #### x86_64